How To Train Your BrainJan 16, 2018

 What we want to do is train your Reticular Activating System to support you in achieving your goals.

-So here is your exercise:
+So here is your reticular activating system exercises:

 For 5-10 minutes a day, set a timer, and write in a journal everything that you’ve ever achieved.
 You may write down that you graduated from high-school, graduated from college, got married to an amazing partner, left a relationship that wasn’t serving you, bought a house, started a business, or achieved a certain level in your career.
 And then you’ll run out of things to write down… but the timer will still be ticking.